 Global Volunteer Month

-Get involved in your own community with virtual volunteer opportunities and recognize the impact of volunteers worldwide.
+Get involved in your own community with virtual and in-person volunteer opportunities and recognize the impact of volunteers worldwide.

 Global Volunteer Month recognizes the thousands of people around the world who serve as points of light.
 Check out highlights from our first Global Volunteer Month below and learn how you can continue to get involved in your own community.